TakeruAce/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Master degree Student of the University of Tokyo"
+role = "Ph.D.
+Student of the University of Tokyo"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.